homeworkc/lazycast/README.md

 sudo apt --allow-downgrades install ./wpasupplicant_2.4-1+deb9u4_armhf.deb
 ```
 ## Install NetworkManager
-**It is also highly recommended to replace the "Wireless & Wired Network" in Raspbian with NetworkManager, which can maintain much more stable p2p connection.
-Here is one solution (adopted from [here](https://raspberrypi.stackexchange.com/questions/29783/how-to-setup-network-manager-on-raspbian)):**
+**It is also highly recommended to replace the "Wireless & Wired Network" in Raspbian with NetworkManager, which can maintain much more stable p2p connection.**
+**Note that installing NetworkManager will reset the network and causes Pi to be disconnected from existing network.
+Therefore, these steps should be done locally and not over SSH.
+After the installation, you can connect to the network once again using the NetworkManager Interface.**
+Here is one solution (adopted from [here](https://raspberrypi.stackexchange.com/questions/29783/how-to-setup-network-manager-on-raspbian)):
 ```
 sudo apt install network-manager network-manager-gnome openvpn openvpn-systemd-resolved network-manager-openvpn network-manager-openvpn-gnome
 ```